stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 - Be able to explain why Python code is often slow
 - Understand the concept of vectorisation
 - Understand the importance of measuring performance and profiling code before optimising
-- Be able to describe the difference between “embarrasing”, shared-memory and distributed-memory parallelism
+- Be able to describe the difference between "embarrassing", shared-memory and distributed-memory parallelism
 - Know the basics of parallel workflows, multiprocessing, multithreading and MPI
 - Understand pre-compilation and know basic usage of Numba and Cython
 - Have a mental model of how Dask achieves parallelism